The strange world of transfinite Melodies -- Recognizability for weak and strong infinite time $\alpha$-register machines: -wITRMs

 By basically the same arguments, we obtain:

-\begin{corollary} If $\alpha$ is of the form $\sigma_{\beta}$ for some ordinal $\beta$ or a limit of such ordinals, then there are no (weakly) $\alpha$-wITRM-semi-recognizable and no $\alpha$-wITRM-co-semi-recognizable constructible subsets of $\alpha$. \end{corollary} \begin{proof} This works by the same argument as Lemma \ref{witrm sigma case}, noting that ``There is $x$ such that $P^{x}(\rho)$ halts'' is a $\Sigma_1$-formula and that ``There is $x$ such that $P^{x}(\rho)$ does not halt (but is defined)'' is equivalent to ``There is $x$ such that there is a strong loop in the computation of $P^{x}(\rho)$'', which is again $\Sigma_1$. \end{proof}
+\begin{corollary} If $\alpha$ is of the form $\sigma_{\beta}$ for some ordinal $\beta$, then there are no (weakly) $\alpha$-wITRM-semi-recognizable and no $\alpha$-wITRM-co-semi-recognizable constructible subsets of $\alpha$. \end{corollary} \begin{proof} This works by the same argument as Lemma \ref{witrm sigma case}, noting that ``There is $x$ such that $P^{x}(\rho)$ halts'' is a $\Sigma_1$-formula and that ``There is $x$ such that $P^{x}(\rho)$ does not halt (but is defined)'' is equivalent to ``There is $x$ such that there is a strong loop in the computation of $P^{x}(\rho)$'', which is again $\Sigma_1$. \end{proof}

 For weak $\alpha$-wITRM-co-semi-recognizability, however, things are different:

 \begin{prop} For all $\alpha$, each $\alpha$-wITRM-computable subset $x\subseteq\alpha$ is also $\alpha$-wITRM-co-semi-recognizable. \end{prop} \begin{proof} Let $x\subseteq\alpha$ be $\alpha$-wITRM-computable, and pick a program $P$ and an ordinal $\xi<\alpha$ such that $P$ computes $x$ in the parameter $\xi$.
 Let $Q$ be the program that, for each $\iota<\alpha$, stored in some register $R$, computes $P(\iota,\xi)$ and compares the output to the $\iota$-th bit of the oracle.
 If they agree, $Q$ continues with $\iota+1$; otherwise, $Q$ halts.
 Clearly, $R$ will overflow at time $\alpha$ if and only if the oracle is equal to $x$, and otherwise, $Q$ will halt. \end{proof}